 The mentee must be able to articulate the areas of focus to work on with the mentor to achieve personal growth in the profession.
 Goals should be specific and measurable and based on actual fund development practice.

 Mentor and mentee candidates should complete the application form indicating the practice areas in which they are able to offer guidance and in which they are seeking advice.
 Applications will be reviewed by the mentoring committee, candidates will be approved and then matches made.

 Mentor and mentee matches are made based on a careful review of the applications, professional experiences, mutual interests and compatibility in knowledge areas.
 Some candidates may not be approved or matched in an application cycle and they will be notified of the status or ineligibility of their application.

 If a suitable match cannot be made, then the committee will help the applicant re-examine their preferences and needs in pursuit of the best match relationship.

-Applications due date TBA for the 2018 Spring program
+Applications are due April 6th for the 2018 Spring program

 Applications should be sent to the Mentoring Program in care of the chapter administrator at:

 OR Email: email@example.com

 Processed applications will be kept on file for one year and must be updated annually thereafter.